bhavansathru/library-management-system-/Library-Management-System/README.md

 # Library-Management-System
 This Project Initialize With Python Flask Framework
 ----------------------------------------------------
-1. Perform general CRUD operations on Books and Members
+1. Perform CRUD operations on Books and Members
 2. Issue a book to a member
 3. Issue a book return from a member
 4. Search for a book by name and author